SamMartin92/milestone-project-heritage-housing-issues/README.md

   * **As a data practitioner** I want relevant data **so that** data analysis can be conducted and an ML pipeline can be developed.
     * Bus Requirment: BR1 & BR2
     * Action Required: Fetching ata via Kaggle API
-      * Satisfied: Publily available housing data sourced from Kaggle
+      * Satisfied: Publicly available housing data sourced from Kaggle
   * **As a data practitioner** I want house attribute data for the inherited properties **so that** a prediction on their sale price can be made once ML pipeline developed.
     * Bus Requirment: BR2
     * Action Required: Fetching data via Kaggle API